bitRadio/tide/README.md

 `login`: username and password will be asked when client connects.
 `torch`: Torch package will be loaded.
 `trepl`: Trepl package will be loaded, if defined.
-`globals`: displays a warning message when a global Lua variable defined `color`: color printing
+`globals`: displays a warning message when a global Lua variable defined.
+`color`: color printing.
-`timer`: display the time spent for execution of a script `images`: image (Torch tensors) display function will be loaded `keeplines`: number of lines to save for history `shortcuts`: list of shortcutted commands
+`timer`: display the time spent for execution of a script.
+`images`: image (Torch tensors) display function will be loaded.
+`keeplines`: number of lines to save for history.
+`shortcuts`: list of shortcutted commands.

 To disable "`login`", "`trepl`" and "`shortcuts`" options, just comment out the lines.
 If "`torch`" option is false then "`images`" will be ignored.